LaneBurk/Ford-Fulkerson-Scheduling/README.md

 # Ford-Fulkerson-Scheduling

+## This is a subtitle

+### This is a third tier subtitle
-A dinner scheduling program utilizing the ford fulkerson algorithm
+A dinner scheduling program utilizing the Ford Fulkerson algorithm